How to Make EASY Unpaper Towels---Reusable Cloth "Paper" Towels

 The flour sack towels hardly frayed.
 Yes, there was some---but not too big a deal.
 Since I threw them in the dryer to be extra tough on them, maybe they will do better if I hang them out to dry.
 But I am seriously not concerned either way.

 The old kitchen terry towel frayed a lot more, and even left some threads on my jacket, which I threw in the wash with them.
-But it came right off.
+But these came right off.
 No biggie.

 If you are concerned about fraying, just sew along the edge before using!
 Ta-Da!
 I may get motivated to sew them up one day....we will see.
 I'm sure the final product will be prettier, but I am more into functionality anyway.